baidu/BaikalDB/README.md

 After CREATE TABLE returns successfully, the synchronization of table schema from baikalMeta to baikaldb/baikalStore requires 10-30 seconds, during which SQL command like `show tables` and `desc table` may fail.

 ### How To Upgrade BaikalStore to the space-efficient-snapshot version
 If your cluster is deployed with the binary built from the code submitted before Dec.
-25 2018, you are required to follow the below steps to upgrade the BaikalStore binary to the latest version.
+25 2018, you are required to follow the below instructions to upgrade the BaikalStore binary to the latest version.
 1. Upgrade all BaikalStore instances to the latest no_snapshot_compatible branch.
 This is an intermediate branch, on which all add_peer operations will fail.
 2. Create new snapshot manually for all regions.
   *  How to create snapshot?
 Execute `sh src/tools/script/store_snapshot_region.sh ip:port` for all BaikalStore instances.